 - Steroid epidurals

-Most mild cases of sciatica pain will respond well to conservative therapies.
-However, if you have tried conservative treatment for several months and have found no lasting relief, it might be time to consider a surgical treatment option.
+Most mild cases of sciatica will respond well to conservative therapies.
+However, if you have tried conservative treatment for several weeks or months and have found no lasting relief, it might be time to consider a surgical treatment option.

-At Laser Spine Institute, we offer two types of minimally invasive surgery to treat sciatica pain: minimally invasive decompression surgery and minimally invasive stabilization surgery.
-Our minimally invasive procedures offer patients a safer and effective surgical alternative to traditional open back surgery.
+At Laser Spine Institute, we offer two types of minimally invasive surgery to treat sciatica — minimally invasive decompression surgery and minimally invasive stabilization surgery.
+Our minimally invasive procedures offer patients a safer and effective surgical alternative to traditional open back surgery with a lower risk of complication.^

-During our minimally invasive decompression surgery, a portion of the bone or disc impacting the sciatica nerve would be removed through a small, 1-inch incision in the lower back.
+During our minimally invasive decompression surgery, a portion of the bone or disc impacting the sciatic nerve would be removed through a less than 1-inch incision in the lower back.
 The procedure would not impact any surrounding muscles, allowing our patients to experience a shorter recovery time^ than patients who undergo traditional open back surgery.

 Each of our surgeries at Laser Spine Institute is performed as an outpatient procedure.
-Due to the minimally invasive nature of our procedures, most patients are up and walking within hours after surgery*.
-We also have a patient satisfaction score of 96 and patient recommendation score of 97 out of 100.^
+Due to the minimally invasive nature of our procedures, most patients are up and walking within hours after surgery.^ We also have a patient satisfaction score of 96 out of 100 and a patient recommendation score of 97 out of 100.^